 Traditional grammars define verbs as “action or state of being words.”
 Main verbs, or principal verbs, fall into five categories in English grammar.
 Copular verbs are English verbs that link the subject complement in the predicate to the grammatical subject.
-Copular verbs are also intransitive verbs and thus cannot occur within passive constructions.
+Copular verbs are similar to intransitive verbs and thus cannot occur within passive constructions.

 Some common copular English verbs include the following: